shindoh-org/mbed-vscode-tools/README.md

 # VSCode Intellisense For Your Mbed Projects

 `mbed-vscode-tools` is made for software engineers who want to develop their mbed projects in vscode instead of mbed studio.
-The tool offers a commandline interface to generate and update your c_cpp_properties.json for correct vscode intellisense.
+Our tool offers a commandline interface to generate and update your c_cpp_properties.json for correct vscode intellisense.

 ## Notes